 Instructor: Prof. I. Yucel Akkutlu (Texas A&M University, United States)

+Language: English

+Level: Intermediate

+Duration and Online: 4 live sessions of 4 hours

+formats: Classroom: 2 days

 The field of reservoir characterization and engineering has been evolving quite fast during the last 10 years.
 This has been due to increasing interest in the unconventional resources in North America.
 New tools and analysis techniques have been developed.
 This course introduces unconventional oil and gas resources as a reservoir to the practicing engineers.
 The emphasis is on the tight gas/oil formations and organic-rich source rocks, in particular shale.